whisthq/STUN-server/README.md

 ![C/C++ CI](https://github.com/fractalcomputers/STUN-server/workflows/C/C++%20CI/badge.svg)

-This repository contains the implementation of the Fractal STUN/hole-punching server that initiates connection between a Fractal cloud computer and a client device.
+This repository contains the implementation of the Fractal STUN/hole-punching server that initiates a connection between a streaming server, typically a Fractal cloud computer or a customer's personal computer using Fractal to stream, and a client device.
+The STUN server is necessary for enabling connections between devices behind NATs, which is not the case for Fractal cloud computers hosted on Azure/AWS, but can be used for non-NAT devices as well.

-Fractal hole punching server(s) are all hosted on AWS Lightsail with Ubuntu 18.04.
+Fractal STUN server(s) are all hosted on AWS Lightsail with Ubuntu 18.04.
 To create a new STUN-server instance:

 - Create an Ubuntu 18.04 OS-only instance from the AWS Lightsail platform.
 You can access the identifiers via the Fractal Google Drive, under Business Development, or via the Admin Dashboard.
 - Create a Static IP and attach it to your instance.